 We mapped all of the activities by role within each department and identified where those activities laddered up to the customer journey.
 From there, we asked each core stakeholder who was representing each department to locate the top three most critical activities for delivering the customer experience.

 Got it?
 Great.
 Now we can innovate around those activities specifically.
-We guided the team through exercises such as the following: If we added more resources, what impact would it have?
-If we optimized the current state, what impact would it have?
-If we experimented with a new model, what impact would it have?
+We guided the team through exercises such as the following:

 The strategic plan was forming before their very eyes.

 We wrapped the day with a dialogue about scaling for growth, mapping their projections for organic growth in the next three years on top of the current state of activities by role/responsibility.
 We had given them a scalable tool and taught them to fish.
 Now, they could go through these exercises on their own and ask: